gquintela/covidTracker/README.md

 # COVID-19 Visualizer and Tracker

-Usinng the <code>corona-api.com</code> API and <code>tkinter</code>, I created a GUI to quickly retrieve information about COVID-19 and display it graphically.
+Using the <code>corona-api.com</code> API and <code>tkinter</code>, I created a GUI to quickly retrieve information about COVID-19 and display it graphically.
 Data is temporarilly cached locally so that only one GET request is done per session.

 ---